-Glenthorne National Park will bring together a number of discrete but geographically linked parcels of land in Adelaide’s southern suburbs.
-This is a once-in-a-lifetime opportunity to preserve and revitalise a significant portion of existing open space and turn it into a thriving environmental and recreational precinct.
+The creation of Glenthorne National Park is a once-in-a-lifetime opportunity to preserve and revitalise a large area of existing open space in our southern suburbs and turn it into a thriving environmental and recreational precinct for the whole community.

-Community engagement will be central to the creation of the new park, with surrounding communities being given unprecedented opportunity to shape and manage this significant environmental and community asset.
-Based on previous community input, it is envisioned that the park will include picnic areas, campgrounds, walking and cycling trails, and 200 hectares of native revegetation creating an urban forest that will be enjoyed for generations to come.
+Based on previous community input, it is envisioned that Glenthorne National Park will include picnic areas, heritage buildings, walking and cycling trails, and 200 hectares of native revegetation creating an urban forest that will be enjoyed for generations to come.

 The new park will demonstrate the importance of access to open green space for the health and wellbeing of the community.
 A universal design approach will be used in the planning of the park so it can be accessed, understood and used to the greatest extent possible by all South Australians.

 Glenthorne National Park will also become a base for a southern national park ranger service, and a newly-established volunteer ranger program.